nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `SupperStrikers` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Display user instructions**

+**MSS**

+1. User requests to see the user instructions.
+2. SupperStrikers displays the link to the user guide.

+  Use case ends.

+**Use case: Exit the program**

+**MSS**

+1. User requests to exit the program.
+2. SupperStrikers terminates and closes.

+  Use case ends.

 **Use case: Showing and selecting a particular vendor**

 **MSS**